decaffeinate/bulk-decaffeinate/README.md

 The `filesToProcess` setting has highest precedence, then `pathFile`, then `searchDirectory`.

+### Other configuration

+* `jscodeshiftScripts`: an optional array of paths to [jscodeshift](https://github.com/facebook/jscodeshift) scripts to run after decaffeinate.
+This is useful to automate any cleanups to convert the output of decaffeinate to code matching your JS style.

 ### Configuring paths to external tools

 Rather than having bulk-decaffeinate automatically discover the relevant